Provider Mappings and Adapter Architecture (v0.2)¶

 By mapping provider-specific fields into Telemachus Core, we achieve cross-provider interoperability.

-Even if some providers expose only GPS + events, while others add engine data, the unified format makes datasets comparable and prepares the ground for Telemachus Completeness Score (TCS).
+Even if some providers expose only GPS + events, while others add powertrain data, the unified format makes datasets comparable and prepares the ground for Telemachus Completeness Score (TCS).

 This mapping supports both research—by enabling fair comparisons across providers—and business, by simplifying multi-fleet and multi-provider integration into a single analytics pipeline.